dexie/dexie-website/docs/dexie-react-hooks/useLiveQuery().md

 ## Rules for the querier function

 * Don't call asynchronic API:s from it except Dexie's APIs.
-* If you really need to call other async API's (such as webCrypt APIs), wrap the returned promise through [Dexie.waitFor()](../Dexie/Dexie.waitFor()).
+* If you really need to call other async API's (such as webCrypt APIs), wrap the returned promise through `Promise.resolve()`.
 There's an example later in this page on how to do that.

 # Simple Example